TestMECA/UTasks/README.md

 ## :wink: Features

 - A simple feature-rich website but a bit tricky to work with.
-- Simple & easy to set up and run in your local machine or deploy it publicly under 10 mins
+- Simple & easy to set up and run in your local machine or deploy it publicly
 - Doesn't require a lot of knowledge to set it up "Just a **[Google Account](https://accounts.google.com/signup/)** and **[Nodejs](https://nodejs.org/en/)**"
 - Created using **[Create React App](https://create-react-app.dev/)** as **Frontend** and **[Firestore](https://firebase.google.com/docs/firestore)** as **Backend**